-The Board understands Killam's environmental impact and the importance in reducing greenhouse gas emissions.
-Killam is dedicated to improving the efficiency of its current buildings and developing energy-efficient apartments.
-Killam's investments to-date have led to significant reductions in water consumption and greenhouse gas (GHG) emissions.
-Killam seeks operational efficiencies to reduce resource consumption and dependence of fossil fuels.
-Monitoring and benchmarking greenhouse gas emissions is critical to properly assess Killam's carbon footprint and help combat climate change.
-Killam has been monitoring its GHG emissions since 2016.
-In 2019, Killam expanded its monitoring process by engaging a third party to review its GHG data for 2018.
-This was to ensure accurate baseline and benchmarking for future years.
+The Board understands Killam's environmental impact and the importance of reducing greenhouse gas ("GHG") emissions.
+Killam is dedicated to improving the efficiency of its current buildings, developing energy-efficient apartments and investing in renewable energy sources.
+Killam's investments to-date have led to significant reductions in water consumption and GHG emissions.
+Killam seeks operational efficiencies to reduce resource consumption and dependence on fossil fuels.
+Monitoring and benchmarking GHG emissions is critical to properly assess Killam's carbon footprint and help combat climate change.
+While Killam has been monitoring its GHG emissions since 2016, it completed its first GHG Inventory, following The Greenhouse Gas Protocol, in 2018.
+Killam continues to compile its GHG Inventory annually in accordance with The Greenhouse Gas Protocol.
+Killam engaged Quinn & Partners to complete an independent verification review of its 2020 GHG Inventory, in accordance with ISO 14064 - Part 3 for its GHG data.

-Killam employees continue to be active community members.
+Killam employees are active members of their community.
 Killam grants a full day of paid leave each year for employees to volunteer with a charity of their choice.
-Killam's key community initiatives in 2019 include:

-- Partnering with non-profit housing agencies and provincial government housing boards to provide more than 750 subsidized units to previously under-housed individuals; - Annually donating nine fully furnished units to hospitals for their exclusive use; - Providing financial assistance to organizations that offer shelter and support to individuals and families; and - Providing assistance to residents who have fallen on hard times and need financial support through Killam's Tenant Relief Program.
+Killam's key community initiatives in 2020 include partnering with non-profit housing agencies and provincial government housing boards to provide more than 750 subsidized units to previously underhoused individuals, donating nine fully furnished units to hospitals for their exclusive use and providing financial assistance to organizations that offer shelter and support to individuals and families.